 In addition to acting as faculty advisors to individual students, many faculty members are asked to serve as advisors to student organizations such as fraternities, clubs, and publications.
 Since Student Activities requires many of these groups to have faculty advisors, it is necessary that individual faculty members accept a reasonable share of this work and take it seriously.
 If interests and talents make an appropriate fit, collegiate service in this role can be a significant contribution to the life of the community while affording personal satisfaction.

-The Dean for Academic Advising provides faculty advisors with information on each of their student advisees.
+The Dean of Academic Advising provides faculty advisors with information on each of their student advisees.
 Electronic advising folders are created when students enter Kenyon and contain information relevant to students' academic background, such as test scores and high school transcripts.
 The Registrar routinely uploads copies of correspondence relevant to the academic work of advisees.
 When a student changes faculty advisors for any reason, access to electronic folders shifts from the old advisor to the new advisor after the change becomes official with the Registrar.